-This Code is to create awareness of the privacy and protection members of the Foundation but the Foundation itself.
+This Code is to create awareness of the privacy and protection that members of the Foundation but the Foundation itself.
 It is intended to identify and assess unethical or unacceptable behavior from other CRF members.
 To ensure protection each member will be evaluated annually in accordance with this Code and to the extent that any member does not meet compliance, they will be asked to sever their membership with the Credit Research Foundation.

 Also, in observance of this Code, CRF will not disclose to any non-member organization, a list that includes the name of any individual or company member including their address, phone number or email address other than what is sanctioned by the Foundation as a member benefit.

 Guiding Principles & Responsibilities:

 Solicitation: It will be against the Code of Conduct for any member of the Credit Research Foundation to solicit business, in a manner that is deemed unacceptable to the receiving party, prior, during or after any CRF sponsored activity particularly in relationship to that activity.
 This includes the Credit and Accounts Receivable Open Forum, any project meetings, or any social event hosted by the Credit Research Foundation.

 Misuse and unauthorized use of work: All Credit Research Foundation material in any form, (electronic or paper) is copyrighted material belonging to the Credit Research Foundation.
 It will be against the Code of Conduct for any member to misuse either in part or its entirety any publications, software, data, Internet based, educational or other similar material, made available to members by the CRF to which is received as a member benefit or through an alternate source.
 Similarly: